 A training manual is a guide on the usage of a machine, system, program, or product.
-Training manuals can be used to equip employees with information about company policies and procedures or educate customers on the services and products a company offers.
+They can be used to equip employees with information about company policies and procedures or to educate customers on the services and products a company offers.

 Employee and customer training is an essential tool for hiring and retaining employees in a company, and a training manual is a big part of this process.
-A training manual outlines how best to complete tasks and execute processes to ensure employees meet company expectations.
-The foundation of a training manual for employees is company policies and culture.
-It will typically be used to train new employees, retrain existing employees, and introduce new systems, products, software, machines, and programs.
+It outlines how best to complete tasks and execute processes to ensure employees meet company expectations.
+Its foundation is company policies and culture.
+It will typically be used to train new employees, retain existing employees, and introduce new systems, products, software, machines, and programs.

-A training manual promotes efficiency, and proficiency, and increases productivity and staff confidence, mostly newcomers, in carrying out their work.
+It promotes efficiency and proficiency and increases productivity and staff confidence, mostly among newcomers, in carrying out their work.
 This ensures a certain level of consistency in completing processes is maintained.
-In addition, training manuals are known to reduce employee disengagement and improve employee turnover.
+In addition, they are known to reduce employee disengagement and improve employee turnover.

-Training manuals are important for customer satisfaction.
+They are important for customer satisfaction.
 They educate the customer on the best way to use a company’s products, the capabilities of certain features, and how to maximize the utility of their purchases.
-Training manuals are also known to boost profits by optimizing the production process by cutting out time wastage and increasing customer satisfaction, leading to more sales.
+Training manuals are also known to boost profits by optimizing the production process by cutting out time waste and increasing customer satisfaction, leading to more sales.

 Editable Templates